KHANAK09/TO-DO-LIST/README.md

 4) Hiya:-2410990351

 Description about the website:-
-Welcome to the TaskTrack, your ultimate digital companion for staying organized, productive and ahead of your daily repsonsibiltes.In today's fast-paced world, juggling multiple tasks, deadlines,and commitments can quickly become overwhelming.
+Welcome to the TaskTrack, your ultimate digital companion for staying organized, productive and ahead of your daily repsonsibiltes.In today's fast-paced world, juggling multiple tasks, deadlines,and commitments can quickly become overwhelming.That's where TaskTrack comes in- an all-in-one task management platform built to simplify your day and help you focus on what turly matters.Whether you're a student managing assignments, a professional handling work projects, or just someone trying to keep in life in order, TaskTrack is designed to fit seamlessly into your routine.